Hi at the ruby team,

 It would be nice to have that in [Rails] 3.

-Updated by shyouhei (Shyouhei Urabe) about 1 month ago
+Updated by shyouhei (Shyouhei Urabe) 4 months ago

 - Status changed from Open to Feedback